 “Transrespect versus Transphobia Worldwide” (TvT) is an ongoing, comparative qualitative-quantitative research project initiated by Transgender Europe (TGEU).

-The advocacy network Transgender Europe (TGEU), established in 2005, has provided a great environment for gathering the expertise of trans activists from around the world.
-Thanks to over 86 active member organisations in 42 countries, as well as sound organisational structures, TGEU has facilitated the development, research collaborations, and administrative implementation of the TvT project.
-With the assistance of dozens of partner organisations and experts in more than 100 countries in the world, and the guidance of an international Advisory Board consisting of more than 25 experts and researchers from all world regions, as well as with funding from The ARCUS Foundation (USA), The Open Society Foundations (USA) and the Heinrich Böll Foundation (Germany), TGEU’s TvT project provides ground-breaking research on the human rights situation of trans and gender-diverse people worldwide.
+The advocacy network TGEU, established in 2005, has provided a great environment for gathering the expertise of trans activists from around the world.
+Thanks to over 150 active member organisations in almost 50 countries in Europe and Central Asia, as well as sound organisational structures, TGEU has facilitated the development, research collaborations, and administrative implementation of the TvT project.
+With the assistance of dozens of partner organisations and experts in more than 150 countries in the world and the guidance of Global Advisors from all world regions, TGEU’s TvT project provides ground-breaking research on the human rights situation of trans and gender-diverse people worldwide.

 The TvT project includes the following sub-projects: